Pammupii/tratamientoinfo/README.md

 # Classroom

-Diverse didactic or pedagogical material used for classes and presentations.
+Diverse didactic or pedagogical stuff used for classes and presentations.

 ## Getting started